Riku-Sasaki/kaggle-rsna-intracranial-hemorrhage-detection/README.md

 # 5-fold aplit / delete some noise / metadata extraction from dicom
 sh bin/preprocess.sh

-# If you want to run all scripts (take a long time)
+# If you want to run all train and predict scripts (take a long time)
 sh bin/run.sh

 # If you want to train specific model